sglavoie/sglavoie.github.io-source/content/workflow/0017_black-python-formatter-brighten-workflow.md

 ## Conclusion

 I think the results speak for themselves: enforcing a style with a tool like **Black** is definitely useful to avoid arguments about conflicting coding styles.
-It lets you focus on what matters instead: being productive while providing value to the world <i class="fas fa-smile"></i>.
+It lets you focus on what matters instead: being productive while providing value to the world.